Adult Sunday School Classes (Weekly)

 - Easter Egg Hunt- he egg hunt is preceded by the children making Resurrection Rolls, then hearing the story of Easter.

-- Vacation Bible School –was held the last week of July with an average of 35 children and numerous adult helpers.
-The theme was “Catch the Wave of God’s Amazing Love”.
+- Vacation Bible School – is typically held the last week of July with an average of 35 children and numerous adult helpers.
+The theme each year is faith- based.

 - One Great Hour of Sharing– This is a worldwide offering usually collected on Easter Sunday for disaster relief around the world.